National Resource Network and NYU Partner with Flint, Kansas City, Providence, and Waco to Provide First-Ever Local Health Data Dashboard

 Waco, Texas – Waco identified access to care, obesity, women’s health, and mental health as the community’s top health concerns.
 The community is lacking in data about mental health.
 Community leaders are interested in progressive ways to analyze mental health from innovative uses of social media to gauge the mental state of the community, as well as ways to better gauge the city’s walkability and perceived safety.
 The Network is working with City officials and community stakeholders in support of Prosper Waco, a public-private collective impact initiative designed to reduce poverty by improving education, financial security and health outcomes.

 The National Resource Network is a component of the White House Council on Strong Cities, Strong Communities Initiative, and is a $10 million technical assistance program funded by the U.S. Department of Housing and Urban Development.
 The Network is being implemented by a group of leading experts from the private and public sectors, including Enterprise Community Partners, Public Financial Management, HR&A Advisors, New York University’s Robert F. Wagner Graduate School of Public Service and the International City/County Management Association.
 The Network develops and delivers innovative solutions to American cities to help them address their toughest economic challenges.
-More information about the National Resource Network is available online at http://nationalresourcenetwork.org.
-You can also follow the National Resource Network on Twitter @NatlResourceNet.
+You can follow the National Resource Network on Twitter @NatlResourceNet.

 About the Department of Population Health at NYU Langone Medical Center